suanthuy/learning-note/English/TOEIC Speaking/Mock test/Mock test 3.md

 ![](./Images/mock-test-3-16.png)

-personally I would rather get news online than read it in a newspaper for starters it's more convenient in many ways for example I can read all the word next new papers from anywhere via my laptop or mobile phone so I don't even have to go out to the store to buy them moreover mostly is free to read online the other thing is that news websites are more current than papers newspaper only give an update on a situation at the time of printing whereas online news is totally up to the minute therefore you can get the latest news without waiting that is why I think it's better to catch up with current events to online news instead of a newspaper
+Personally, I would rather get news online than read it in a newspaper.
+For starters, it's more convenient in many ways.
+For example, I can read all the word next newpapers from anywhere, via my laptop or mobile phone.
+So, I don't even have to go out to the store to buy them.
+Moreover, mostly it is free to read online.
+The other thing is that news websites are more current than papers.
+Newspaper only give an update on a situation at the time of printing, whereas online news is totally up to the minute.
+Therefore, you can get the latest news without waiting.
+That is why I think it's better to catch up with current events through online news instead of a newspaper.